No,

 the song in 1963.
 His unique use of the French electronic music

-instrument, the Ondioline, is echoed in this film's use of the more
+instrument, the Ondioline, is echoed in this film as the more

 common Hammond organ.